 - In at least one of the alt-tags of the images on the page

-SEO is a bit of a moving target but best practice at the moment is to decide on a different focus keyword for each post or page although it is quite fine to sprinkle some other keywords in the text.
-That’s why you want to collect lots of them so you’ve got a different one to use for each piece of content.
+SEO is a bit of a moving target but best practice at the moment is to decide on a different but related focus keyword for each post or page although it is quite fine to sprinkle some other keywords in the text.
+That’s why you want to collect lots of suggestions so you’ve got a different one to use for each piece of content.